reidmorrison/iostreams/docs/pgp.md

 #### Compression:

-The compression used by pgp can be specified by suppling the `:compression` option.
+The compression used by pgp can be specified by suppling the `:compress` option.

 The valid values for this option: `:none`, `:zip`, `:zlib`, or `:bzip2`.